Review Guidelines

 • Revisions Required (minor or major),

-• Resubmit for Review (conditional acceptance),
+• Resubmit for Review (substantial revision required),

-• Reject (with clear reasons).
+• Reject (with clear academic and methodological justification).